jewel/clearskies/protocol/core.md

 ```

 The "codes" field contains a hash where the key is the ID (either the access ID
-or the database ID) and the value is the peer ID.
+or the key ID) and the value is the peer ID.

 If a database or access code is added or removed on the client, it should send
 a complete "tracker.register" message, including all known IDs.